Learn how to choose a nail gun!

 Power tools are my favorite.
 Give me a power tool over a diamond any day!
 I’ll take a trip to Lowe’s over a trip to Tiffany’s!

-Now that I’ve gotten the chance to use them for a few a while, I thought it would be fun to compare the two and help others learn how to choose a nail gun.
+Now that I’ve gotten the chance to use them for a while, I thought it would be fun to compare the two and help others learn how to choose a nail gun.

 What’s the difference between a brad nailer and a finish nailer?

 Brad nailers are smaller than finish nailers.
 They’re used for thin trim.
 We like to use ours for tacking something in place.